Tacten/biograph-product-docs/biograph-docs/user-personas/billing-staff.md

-# Billing Staff Guide – Daily Workflows & Navigation
+# Billing Staff – Daily Workflows & Navigation

 A Billing Staff is responsible for managing patient billing, including charge capture, invoice generation, payment processing, and insurance claim handling to ensure accurate and timely financial operations.
 This page provides a structured overview of billing workflows to help users efficiently navigate financial processes.